Akamai Foundation Inc

 • Applications generally accepted in the fall for grant announcements in early spring

-• Organizations interested in future funding should monitor the website for when applications open
+• Organisations interested in future funding should monitor the website for when applications open

 • No public application process

-• Organizations are nominated by Akamai employees or identified through site-specific review teams
+• Organisations are nominated by Akamai employees or identified through site-specific review teams

 Eligibility Requirements: